priyadharsheniKT/data-structures/README.md

 ## Contents

-- **Linked Lists**: Implementations of singly linked lists their applications and circular doubly linked lists.
+- **Linked Lists**: Implementations of singly linked lists (also their applications) and circular doubly linked lists.
 - **Stacks**: Demonstration of stack operations using linked lists.
 - **Queues**: Implementation of queues using linked lists.
 - **Trees**: Binary trees, binary search trees, MST.